No ads. No tracking. No data sold. Ever.

 PQ PDF vs. VirusTotal, Hybrid Analysis, Adobe & MetaDefender

 Antivirus engines answer one question: "Have we seen this before?"
 If a threat has been catalogued, they find it.
 If it hasn't — a zero-day exploit, a freshly obfuscated payload, a novel XFA FormCalc attack, a new JS shellcode loader — it passes straight through.
 PQ PDF answers a different question: "What does this PDF actually do?"
-Behavioral execution, ML anomaly detection, structural differential analysis, and entropy profiling find dangerous files whether or not any signature for them exists anywhere.
+Behavioral execution, ML anomaly detection, structural differential analysis, entropy profiling, and AI ingestion integrity checks find dangerous files whether or not any signature for them exists anywhere.
 Here is how the tools compare:

 Capability PQ PDF